DasithDeelaka/React-Native-ChatApp/README.md

 # React-Native-ChatApp

-Realtime chat application created with firebase realtime database connectivity and GiftedChat library.
+Realtime chat application created with react-native, firebase and react-native-gifted-chat

 # Technologies

-React Native
+- React Native
-Firebase
+- Firebase
-react-native-gifted-chat
+- react-native-gifted-chat

 # How to install